Netanyahu Wins Likud Party's Primary, Setting Up Another Election Run

 Netanyahu, Israel's longest-serving prime minister, will run for reelection despite problems that range from his own legal troubles to his party's failure to secure a majority in parliament in September's election.

-The prime minister faces several criminal charges, helping to fuel recent gains by rival Blue and White Party and its centrist leader, Benny Gantz.
-And those issues don't seem like to fade away: Netanyahu was indicted on bribery and other charges last month.
+The prime minister faces several criminal charges, helping to fuel recent gains by the rival Blue and White Party and its centrist leader, Benny Gantz.
+And those issues don't seem likely to fade away: Netanyahu was indicted on bribery and other charges last month.

 Gantz issued a statement Friday calling for Israel to "set out on a new, clean path under Blue and White's leadership."
 The alternative, he said, is to "stay stuck in a place with a sitting prime minister facing three charges of corruption, fraud and breach of trust, who is placing his own personal interest above the best interests of Israel's citizens."

-Neither Netanyahu nor Gantz were able to broker a ruling coalition after a very close vote in autumn.
+Neither Netanyahu nor Gantz was able to broker a ruling coalition after a very close vote in autumn.
 And with Israel in political gridlock, the country will hold its third election in the span of a year.

 While those concerns didn't change the opinion of Likud voters who see Netanyahu as their best chance to regain control, there are also warning signs for the prime minister in Thursday's results.